bentoml/BentoML/README.md

 BentoML simplifies ML model deployment and serves your models at production scale.

-👉 [Pop into our Slack community!](https://l.linklyhq.com/l/ktOh) We're happy to help with any issue you face or even just to meet you and hear what you're working on :)

-__The BentoML version 1.0 is in pre-view release!__ You can be of great help by testing out the preview release, reporting issues, contribute to the documentation and create sample gallery projects.

-For our most recent stable release, see the [0.13-LTS branch](https://github.com/bentoml/BentoML/tree/0.13-LTS).
+👉 [Join us in our Slack community](https://l.linklyhq.com/l/ktOh) where hundreds of ML practitioners are contributing to the project, helping other users, and discuss all things MLOps.

 ## Feature Highlights ##

 ✨ Model Serving the way you need it
-- Online model serving via REST API or gRPC
+- **Online serving** via REST API or gRPC
-- Offline scoring on batch datasets with Apache Spark, or Dask.
+- **Offline scoring** on batch datasets with Apache Spark, or Dask.
-- Stream serving with Kafka, Beam, and Flink
+- **Stream serving** with Kafka, Beam, and Flink

 🍱 Easily go from training to model serving in production
 - 27 ML Frameworks natively supported and counting! - Tensorflow, PyTorch, XGBoost, Scikit-Learn and many more